AdvancedClimateSystems/uModbus/README.rst

 ..
-    Because GitHub doesn't support the include directive the source of scripts/examples/simple_data_store.py has been copied to this file.
+    Because GitHub doesn't support the include directive the source of scripts/examples/simple_tcp_server.py has been copied to this file.

 .. code:: python

     #!/usr/bin/env python
-    # scripts/examples/simple_data_store.py
+    # scripts/examples/simple_tcp_server.py
     import logging
     from socketserver import TCPServer
     from collections import defaultdict

-    from umodbus import get_server, RequestHandler, conf
+    from umodbus import conf
+    from umodbus.server import get_server
+    from umodbus.server.tcp import RequestHandler
     from umodbus.utils import log_to_stream

     # Add stream handler to logger 'uModbus'.